-Households who qualify and receive wavier approval may pay \$50 as their portion of rent until their next annual/triennial recertification, interim due to increase in income or change in family composition, or relocation.
-At the next annual/triennial recertification, interim due to increase in income or change in family composition, or relocation, the household will automatically be subject to HACSM's minimum rent at that time.
+Households who qualify and receive wavier approval may pay \$50 as their portion of rent until their next 50058 change.
+At the next 50058 change, the household will automatically be subject to HACSM's minimum rent at that time.

 B. Time Limited Assistance - Extension of program participation